chandresh87/reporting-system/README.md

   }
 ```
 * TaskExecutorPartitionHandler implementation of PartitionHandler has been used here.
-* TaskExecutorPartitionHandler starts N number of thread and each thread runs 'read-employee-data-step' in parallel.
+* TaskExecutorPartitionHandler starts N number of threads and each thread runs 'read-employee-data-step' in parallel.

 ```
  public Step readDatabaseStep(@Value("${batch.chunkSize}") int chunkSize) {